Maj-a/Descriptive-Statistics-/README.md

-# Descriptive-Statistics-
+# Descriptive Statistics
-During this part, we explore the data.
-We calculate basic statistics (mean, median, mode, variance) and we check for an outliers.
-All to understand more and to summarize the dataset.
+In this section, we explore the data by calculating basic statistics such as the mean, median, mode, and variance.
+We also check for any outliers.
+This helps us gain a deeper understanding of the dataset and provides a comprehensive summary.